ansible-collections/community.vmware/docs/community.vmware.vmware_vc_infraprofile_info_module.rst

 Synopsis
 --------
-- Module to manage VMware Vcenter infra profile configs.
+- Module to manage VMware vCenter infra profile configs.
-- Vcenter infra profile Library feature is introduced in vSphere 7.0 version, so this module is not supported in the earlier versions of vSphere.
+- vCenter infra profile Library feature is introduced in vSphere 7.0 version, so this module is not supported in the earlier versions of vSphere.
 - All variables and VMware object names are case sensitive.